Brown Environmental Leadership Lab: Florida Keys

 Where

 South Florida: You will fly in and out of Ft.
-Lauderdale, Florida, then travel to MarineLab in Key Largo, Florida.
+Lauderdale, Florida, then travel as a group to MarineLab in Key Largo, Florida.

 Why